KUL-recon-lab/course_nucmed_tech/latex/main.md

 Here {math}`n_{iA}(0)` is the number of particles or photons emitted per s at time 0, and {math}`t_{1/2}` is the half life.
 For a source of 1 MBq at time 0, {math}`n_{iA}(0) = 10^6` per s, since 1 Bq is defined as 1 emission per s.

 Often, the tracer is metabolized and sent to the bladder, which implies a decrease of the tracer concentration in most other organs.
-Therefore, the amount of radioactivity decreases faster than predicted by ([148](#eq:biol_decay)) in these organs.
-One way to approximate the combined effect of metabolism and physical decay could be to replace the physical half life with a shorter, effective half life in ([148](#eq:biol_decay)).
+Therefore, the amount of radioactivity decreases faster than predicted by [](#eq:biol_decay) in these organs.
+One way to approximate the combined effect of metabolism and physical decay could be to replace the physical half life with a shorter, effective half life in [](#eq:biol_decay).
 In other cases, it may be necessary to integrate the measured time activity curves numerically.

 (the-probability-p-i-a-rightarrow-b)=
 ### The probability {math}`p_i(A \rightarrow B)`